torrentkino/torrentkino/README.md

 	This is useful to handle duplicate hostnames.
 With different realms everybody may have his own http://mycloud.p2p for example.

-  * `-s`
+  * `-s`:
     Strict mode: Only accept responses that match your own announced port.

   * `-p` *port*:
 	Listen to this port (Default: UDP/6881)

   * `-x` *server*:
 	Use server as a bootstrap server.
-The server can be an IPv6 address, a FQHN like www.example.net or even a IPv6 multicast address.
-(Default: ff0e::1)
+Otherwise a multicast address is used.
+	For LAN only cases the multicast bootstrap is enough.

   * `-y` *port*:
 	The bootstrap server will be addressed at this port.
 (Default: UDP/6881)

+  * `-l`:
+    Lazy mode: This option sets a WAN bootstrap server without typing too much.
+	This is equivalent to *-x router.utorrent.com* or
+	*-x dht.wifi.pps.jussieu.fr* depending on the IP protocol.

   * `-d`:
 	Start as a daemon and run in background.
 The output will be send to syslog.